3TUSK/FrogCraft-Rebirth/README.md

 ### What's changed in this version?
  * Due to GregTech is still in 1.7.10, compatibilities for GregTech, including Pnuematic Compressor, are disabled for now.
+ * Thermal Cracker is renamed to Pyrolyzer.
+ * Cells are removed.
+Use IC2 Universal Fluid Cell instead.
  * Railgun and Academy Windmill are removed.
 The reason of FrogCraft being named so is believed as a reference to anime [_A Certain Scientific Railgun_](https://en.wikipedia.org/wiki/A_Certain_Scientific_Railgun), and the evidences are the Railgun and Academy Windmill.
 Right now I consider [AcademyCraft][link_ACMOD] as the spiritual successor of FrogCraft's anime elements.
  * As a replacement, a whole new item named *Portable Ion Cannon* is added.
 This is a rough reference to [Command & Conquer 3: Tiberium War](https://en.wikipedia.org/wiki/Command_%26_Conquer_3:_Tiberium_Wars) plots.
  * Marble and Basalt are removed.
 They used to be a substitution to RedPower's Marble and Basalt, but now I suggest to use other equivalents, e.g. Chisel.